mpope9/exor_filter/README.md

 Be wary of memory usage when using this module.

+This library uses dirty nifs for initializing filters over 10K elements!
+Make sure your environment is setup correctly.
+Filters of 10M elements can be initialized within 3 seconds.

 ## Example Usage
 Basic usage with default hashing is as follows:
 ```erlang